-- [43] Bihl, Donald E. Battelle Memorial Institute.
+- Revision No. 05 - [44] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-The rapid method was coded QUS for "quick uranium soluble."
-Sula, Carbaugh, and Bihl (1989, Appendix C) refers to it as the "less sensitive method."
-The kit code for the QUS was 7. - [44] Bihl, Donald E. Battelle Memorial Institute.
+This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992). - Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
-October 2003.
-This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992). - [45] Bihl, Donald E. Battelle Memorial Institute.
-Principal Health Physicist.
 October 2005.
-The 233U results were recorded on the same data sheets as for regular uranium analyses, and the units were printed on the form.
+[45] The 233U results were recorded on the same data sheets as for regular uranium analyses, and the units were printed on the form.
 However, the magnitude of the results argues against units of micrograms per liter, and normal uranium analysis methods would not have produced results that small (ranging from 2×10^{-7} to 4×10^{-6}).
 A decision had to be made as to the units for the dose reconstructors to apply.
 It was reasoned that autoradiography was used to measure the tracks from the 233U alpha particles in the same manner as was being used for plutonium bioassay.
 As such the units would have been microcuries per sample.
 Someone probably forgot to mark the special units on the uranium bioassay form. - [46] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-Data in the table was compiled from the references in the text and from a query of the bioassay database, which showed the distinct reporting levels used at different times. - [47] Bihl, Donald E. Battelle Memorial Institute.
+Data in the table was compiled from the references in the text and from a query of the bioassay database, which showed the distinct reporting levels used at different times. - Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This is evident from a query on the bioassay data that shows use of the fission product urinalysis from 1960 to 1964.
+[47] This is evident from a guery on the bioassay data that shows use of the fission product urinalysis from 1960 to 1964.
 Microfiche records of several of the workers with fission product urinalysis were reviewed and showed evidence of working at B Plant and Semi-Works.
 The same workers showed 90Sr urinalyses beginning in 1965.
 Therefore, it was concluded that the use of the fission product urinalysis after 1960 was for workers potentially exposed to radiostrontium. - [48] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
 This was explained to Bihl verbally during a regular contractual meeting between the Hanford Internal Dosimetry Program representative, the Battelle contract representative, and staff from the bioassay laboratory in about the late 1980s.
 This practice was considered standard, had been going for quite awhile, and continued throughout the duration of the contract. - [49] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
 This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992). - [50] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
 No use of strontium titanate at Hanford has been discovered. - [51] Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992). - [52] Bihl, Donald E. Battelle Memorial Institute.
+This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992). - Bihl, Donald E. Battelle Memorial Institute.
 Principal Health Physicist.
 October 2003.
-This information is based on query of the database and review of the data.
+[52] This information is based on query of the database and review of the data. - [53] Bihl, Donald E. Battelle Memorial Institute.
+Principal Health Physicist.
+October 2003.
+This information was compiled from the various statements of work with the bioassay laboratory, including AEC (1964), Lardy (1970), ERDA (1975), DOE (1979), BPNL (1982), Simpson (1983), Author unknown (1985, 1987), and Adkins (1992).